 - Conducted internal compliance audits of client facilities in Alabama, Arkansas, Georgia, Florida, Iowa, Louisiana, Minnesota, Mississippi, Pennsylvania, South Carolina, Tennessee, Virginia, and Wisconsin, and developed environmental compliance strategies to address results and mitigate future potential liability.

-Doug Arnold is co-chair of the Environment, Land Use & Natural Resources Group.
-He has a national practice and almost 30 years of experience representing clients in environmental and toxic tort litigation.
+Doug Arnold is the immediate past co-chair of the Environment, Land Use & Natural Resources Group.
+He has a national practice and over 30 years of experience representing clients in environmental and toxic tort litigation.
 Doug also defends clients in federal and state enforcement matters involving CERCLA, the Clean Air Act, Clean Water Act, Emergency Planning and Community Right-to-Know Act (EPCRA), Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA), and RCRA.